-Federal fi or the period rom May 28, 2019 (inception) through December 31, 2019
+December 31, l ,

+2020 2019

+Federal

-Current \$ 47,567
+Current \$ 178,866 \$ 47,567

-Deferred (24,483)
+Deferred (739,394) (24,483)

 State

-Current \$
+Current \$ \$

 Deferred

-Change in valuation allowance 24,483
+Change in valuation allowance 739,394 24,483

-Income tax provision \$ 47,567
+Income tax provision \$ 178,866 \$ 47,567

-As of December 31, 2019, the Company did not have any U.S. federal and state net operating loss carryovers available to offset future taxable income.
+As of December 31, 2020 and 2019, the Company did not have any U.S. federal and state net operating loss carryovers available to offset future taxable income.

 In assessing the realization of the deferred tax assets, management considers whether it is more likely than not that some portion of all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which temporary differences representing net future deductible amounts become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income and tax planning strategies in making this assessment.
 After consideration of all of the information available, management believes that significant uncertainty exists with respect to future realization of the deferred tax assets and has therefore established a full valuation allowance.
-For the period from May 28, 2019 (inception) through December 31, 2019, the change in the valuation allowance was \$24,483.
+For the year ended December 31, 2020 and the period from May 28, 2019 (inception) through December 31, 2019, the change in the valuation allowance was \$739,394 and \$24,483, respectively.

-A reconciliation of the federal income tax rate to the Company's effective tax rate for the period from May 28, 2019 (inception) through December 31, 2019 is as follows:
+A reconciliation of the federal income tax rate to the Company's effective tax rate at for the year ended December 31, 2020 and for the period from May 28, 2019 (inception) through December 31, 2019 is as follows:

+December 31,

+2020 2019

-Statutory federal income tax rate 21.0%
+Statutory federal income tax rate 21.0% 21.0%

-State taxes, net of federal tax benefit 0.0%
+Other 0.7% 0.0%

-Change in valuation allowance 22.3%
+Change in valuation allowance (28.6)% 22.3%

-Income tax provision 43.3%
+Income tax provision (6.9)% 43.3%

-The Company files income tax returns in the U.S. federal jurisdiction and is subject to examination by the various taxing authorities.
+The Company files income tax returns in the U.S. federal jurisdiction in various state and local jurisdictions and is subject to examination by the various taxing authorities.